NickS55/NickS55.github.io/content/_index.md

 ![pitching photo](/UCONN2021.JPG#pitching)

 Hello!
-I am Nicholas Sadd.
-I am a baseball player and aspiring software engineer who recently graduated from Bucknell.
+I am Nicholas Sadd, currently in Atlanta.
+Not too long ago, I played baseball at Bucknell University while I studied CS.
+Now I am a UI Engineer at Cox Automotive and am creating OwnYourGame with Jack Simpson to have a positive impact on the baseball community.
+\
+\
 This is my personal website.
 I am using this site to display what I am learning and creating.
+\
+\
 If you would like to know what I am doing now take a look at my ["Now Page"](./now/)